ceres-solver/ceres-solver/docs/source/nnls_solving.rst

    Time (in seconds) spent evaluating the residual vector.

+.. member:: int Solver::Summary::num_residual_evaluations

+   Number of times only the residuals were evaluated.

 .. member:: double Solver::Summary::jacobian_evaluation_time_in_seconds

    Time (in seconds) spent evaluating the Jacobian matrix.

+.. member:: int Solver::Summary::num_jacobian_evaluations

+   Number of times only the Jacobian and the residuals were evaluated.

 .. member:: double Solver::Summary::inner_iteration_time_in_seconds